In n8n, all data passed between nodes is an array of objects. It has the following structure:

 Skipping the 'json' key and array syntax

-From 0.166.0 onwards, when using the Code node or Code node, n8n automatically adds the
+From 0.166.0 onwards, when using the Function node or Code node, n8n automatically adds the

 json key if it's missing.
 It also automatically wraps your items in an array (

 ) if needed.
-This is only when using the Function or Code nodes.
+This is only the case when using the Function or Code nodes.
 When building your own nodes, you must still make sure the node returns data with the

-For example, if the Trello node is set to
+For example, if you set the Trello node to

-This data would, for example, create two cards.
+For example, this input will create two cards.
 One named

 test1 the other one named